SPDoctor/AvailableLightDemo/README.md

 Of course we are not suggesting you should build a production application in this way;
 one of the disadvantages of this is that it becomes increasingly complicated to keep track of what variables have changed and so on.
+In addition you have to deal with different browser implementations of the DOM, which is much less of a problem than it was a few years ago, but is still an issue, particularly when you accidentally stray outside the specification.
 If you were to use this as a starting point you would find eventually that the code becomes difficult to manage.